alaaoka23/n8n-automations/News-Automation/README.md

 ```
 Replace `q=example` with real search terms relevant to your use case, e.g.:
 ```
-q=AI OR technology OR startups OR "Egypt economy"
+q=AI OR technology OR startups
 ```

 ### 4. Set your Telegram Chat ID